William Morton Fullerton: Personal life

 Morton has been described as "Singularly attaching… a dashing well-tailored man with large Victorian moustache and languid eyes, a bright flower in his button hole, and the style of a 'masher'."

 After graduating, he was intimate with George Santayana and close to Bernard Berenson.
 Upon moving to London he befriended Hamilton Aidé and became the lover of Lord Ronald Gower.

-From 1906 to 1909 he was famously involved in an affair with American Pulitzer Prize–winning author Edith Wharton.
+From 1906 to 1909, he was famously involved in an affair with American Pulitzer Prize–winning author Edith Wharton.
 They met in the summer of that year after being introduced by mutual friend Henry James.
 She undoubtedly considered him the love of her life, describing him as her "ideal intellectual partner".
-However they were never 'officially' together, as Wharton was already married and Fullerton's highly promiscuous personality prevented him from ever committing to a serious relationship.
+However they were never "officially" together, as Wharton was already married and Fullerton's highly promiscuous personality prevented him from ever committing to a serious relationship.

 After the affair ended, Wharton, who was fiercely guarded when it came to her private life, requested that Fullerton destroy every letter she had ever sent him in order to avoid any scandal.
 The affair itself, although suspected, was not confirmed until the 1980s.
 Fullerton had ignored Wharton's request and had kept all of her letters, which were eventually published as a book, The Letters of Edith Wharton, in 1988.
-The affair probably helped inspire an erotic fragment for Beatrice Palmato, a novel that Wharton outlined but didn't pursue, given that the incestuous father-daughter relationship at its core would make it unpublishable.
+The affair probably helped inspire an erotic fragment for Beatrice Palmato, a novel that Wharton outlined but did not pursue, given that the incestuous father-daughter relationship at its core would make it unpublishable.

 He was also engaged to his half cousin Katharine Fullerton Gerould, but the engagement was called off when Fullerton postponed the wedding.
 Katharine, sick of waiting, went on to marry another man and become a successful author in her own right.
 Around the same time he was engaged to Katharine and also involved with Wharton, Fullerton lived with an older woman named Mme Mirecourt, in Paris, but the affair ended disastrously and Fullerton was left owing her a great deal of money.

 Morton also had a long affair with the Ranee of Sarawak, Margaret Brooke.

 A biography, Mysteries of Paris: The Quest for Morton Fullerton, was published in 2001 by Marion Mainwaring.